 In the transfer phase, you will map the destination volumes based on the list of sources you have from the inventory phase, you can skip shares not to be included in the transfer phase, you can also set retry flags, reservation, and checksum.
 Then you validate the transfer settings to see if it’s going to work, you proceed with the transfer (you can repeat the transfer as many times as you want and only the delta will be copied), by the end of the transfer you will get a CSV report, and finally you are ready to cutover.

 In the cutover phase, you will map the network adapter on the destination server, you can give your old file server a new set of IP address, and change its name if you want, you can specify the maximum duration of the cutover before it expires, then you validate the cutover settings to see if it’s going to work, and finally you do the cutover and wait for the job to be complete.

-The Storage Migration Service makes your life easier to migrate your old servers to a newer version of Windows Server.
-It provides a graphical tool that inventories data on servers and then transfer the data and configuration to newer servers—all without applications or users having to change anything.
+Storage Migration Service (SMS) makes it easier to migrate your older Windows Server File Servers (2003 & later) to Windows Server 2016 and Windows Server 2019.
+SMS provides an elegant graphical UI (via Windows Admin Center) that inventories data on servers and then transfers the data and configuration to newer servers—all without apps or users having to change anything.
 This is a really great feature!

 At the time of this writing, Storage Migration Service is in the first release, Microsoft is working to add additional features in the near future such as: